Vandivier/rescopl/README.md

 # rescopl - The Research Coordination Platform

+### November 2017 Update

+I'm co-opting this project for a related but different but active use case.

+In this use case you have a small committe of approved dudes, you create an issue, propose solutions, vote, prototype, conduct a pilot study, and approve for full organizational adoption.

+Technologies used atm:
+1. Nuxt, because I don't fuck around.
+(Actually bc I'm curious about Vue, I might switch to React if it doesn't work out.)

+Later I might switch to another [Express-based framework](https://expressjs.com/en/resources/frameworks.html), or roll my own, and maybe introduce an [orchestration layer](https://github.com/odino/the-conductor).

+Later I might integrate [search](https://www.itemsapi.com/).

 ### Survey Intro
 If I sent you this URL please read this section, otherwise you can skip this.
 This readme document explains a web application I'm interested in creating, conditional on interest.
 After review, please send me your response as an interest level [1-5]/5.
 1 means you would not use it, 3 maybe, 5 in love.
 Optionally, send me freeform notes.
 "I would like it more if X," "my friend would like this," or anything else.